rtempleton/storm-poncho/README.md

 * Float, Double - take optional formatting arguments that align to [DecimalFormat](https://docs.oracle.com/javase/8/docs/api/java/text/DecimalFormat.html)
 * Timestamp, Date, Time - take optional formatting arguments that align to [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
 Are backed by Joda [DateTime](http://www.joda.org/joda-time/apidocs/org/joda/time/DateTime.html), [LocalDate](http://www.joda.org/joda-time/apidocs/org/joda/time/LocalDate.html) and [LocalTime](http://www.joda.org/joda-time/apidocs/org/joda/time/LocalTime.html) Classes respectively.

+**NEW FEATURE** - You can optionally provide a "nullValue" attribute to a given column to specify the field value you would like the parser to inject in the event the source field value is blank.
+The values are expressed is always expressed as a String and will be converted by the Bolt during configuration.
+If no value is specified it will default to blank values for String data types and *null* for all other types.

 sample schema